 - Mint leaves for garnish

-- Combine chopped banana, pineapple cubes, chopped ginger, yogurt, and milk along with cardamom powder in a blender until smooth and frothy.
+- Blend banana, pineapple, ginger, yogurt, milk, and cardamom in a blender until smooth.

 Pineapple Banana Bread

 Delivering an extra dose of flavor and moisture, the addition of chopped pineapple puts a unique twist on classic banana bread.
 Plus, like most quick breads, this recipe is easy to whip up and just takes a single bowl.
 In fact, we suggest making two and freezing one – you’ll want to have easy access to this bread when the craving strikes!